 There is also a restaurant and winery on the grounds, scooter and bike rental, as well as souvenir shops.

 If the on-site amenities aren’t enough, visitors can explore the unique landscapes and beaches on the island of Pag.
 For those who want to experience one of the best party scenes in all of Croatia – head to Zrće.
-For others who are in search of hidden gems in Croatia, you’ll want to check out Beritnica Beach.
+For others who are in search of secret spots in Croatia, you’ll want to check out Beritnica Beach.

 Frequently Asked Questions About Glamping in Croatia